build-server-protocol/build-server-protocol/website/generated/specification.md

   /** The kind of change for this build target */ kind?: BuildTargetEventKind;

-  /** Kind of data to expect in the `data` field.
-If this field is not set, the kind of data is not specified. */ dataKind?: BuildTargetEventDataKind;

   /** Any additional metadata about what information changed. */ data?: BuildTargetEventData;
 }